This text is translated into Russian by google automatic human level neural machine.

 In 2013, Sergei Moon, along with DNS general director Dmitry Alekseyev, had an idea - to teach children robotics.
 They started with the fact that they organized free circles in schools, prepared teams and held the first regional "Robofest".
 After that, we realized that we need to open an independent educational development center for robotics.

-- At that time in the city there was no training in robotics.
-I developed several training programs and conducted classes myself.
-Already in the first month, we recruited almost one hundred children, - says Sergey. - At the moment we have six divisions in Vladivostok, four in the province: in Nakhodka, Artem, Ussuriysk and in the village of Pogranichny.
+- At that time, there were no robotics classes in the city.
+I have developed several training programs and conducted the classes myself.
+Already in the first month we have recruited almost a hundred children, - says Sergey. - At the moment we have six divisions in Vladivostok, four - in the region: in Nakhodka, Artem, Ussuriysk and in the village of Pogranichny.
 Last year we opened a branch in Khabarovsk.
-We employ about eighty teachers, which we teach ourselves.
-To work effectively it turned out always, any professional activity must be able to differentiate.
-We have developed a teaching assessment sheet, which includes sixteen most important, in our opinion, criteria.
-Once a semester, each teacher is supervised.
-We review the record of the lesson, analyze it, give feedback to the teacher.
+We employ about eighty teachers, whom we train ourselves.
+In order to always work effectively, any professional activity must be able to differentiate.
+We have developed a teaching assessment sheet that includes sixteen of the most important, in our opinion, criteria.
+Each teacher is supervised once a semester.
+We review the recording of the lesson, analyze it, give feedback to the teacher.

 In the Center for the Development of Robotics, there are almost forty educational programs, for which about 1,500 pupils are trained from 5 to 18 years.
 Modern children want to get results quickly.
 Therefore, all programs include a maximum of practical work, and the result of each lesson is a complete product.

-In the semi-game form, students from 5 to 12 years master the general robotics.
-At the age of five children have developed a small motor skills, and they are able to be disciplined in class.
-Younger students collect models from constructors, learn different programming languages, make simple algorithms and so on.
-For one lesson a child can collect, for example, a robotic puppy, who will go if an open palm is brought to him.
-Older students learn the basics of electronics, programming microcontrollers, develop algorithmic thinking and so on.
-Since 14 years, students are engaged in project activities.
-Several people gather in teams and do already more complicated things: for example, underwater and aircraft, a vision system for a typewriter and the like.
+In semi-game form, students from 5 to 12 years old master general robotics.
+At the age of five, children already have developed fine motor skills, and they are able to be disciplined in class.
+Younger students assemble models from constructors, learn different programming languages, make simple algorithms, and so on.
+In one lesson, a child can assemble, for example, a robot puppy that will ride if you bring an open palm to it.
+Older students learn the basics of electronics, microcontroller programming, develop algorithmic thinking, and more.
+From the age of 14, students are engaged in project activities.
+Several people gather in teams and do more complex things: for example, underwater and aircraft, a vision system for a typewriter, and the like.

 - In the USSR there were many technical circles for schoolchildren.
 And now there is no single system of additional technical education in the country.
 And this is a big problem, - says Sergey Moon. - I often give an example.
 To become a good musician, you need to learn 15 years: first in a music school, then in a profile school and, finally, in a higher education institution.
 And to become an engineer, that is, to build bridges and sophisticated equipment, in accordance with our education system is enough for four years.
 There is clearly some disproportion here.
 In fact, children, in order to become truly excellent engineers, you need to immerse yourself in the profession at school.
 The university does not give basic technical skills: they do not learn how to solder, work with files or on a machine, do not work with various materials live.
 For this reason, universities most often produce theorists who can not work professionally.